 Another black-owned brand Rihanna chose for her special night?
 Hood By Air.
 HBA remixed their $215 Cookie Ringer Bodysuit for the Empress by producing a special cotton candy version which, sadly, isn’t available for purchase.

-Naomi Campbell x Pat McGrath Labs (Pat McGrath)
+Black-Owned Brands: Pat McGrath Labs (Pat McGrath) x Naomi Campbell

 Slayomi – we are officially calling her that now, right? – infused the VMA red carpet with considerable glamour when she arrived with a sequined smize, courtesy of Mutha (Pat) McGrath.
 While celebrity makeup artist Renee Garnes subtly enhanced Slayomi’s gorgeous visage, McGrath chose two of her LUST 004 Lipstick Kits – Vermillion Venom & Bloodwine – to create the night’s most-talked about lip look.
 Sometimes I can’t believe Pat McGrath Labs is a black-owned, luxury beauty brand!

 Both BeautybyJJ and Jackie Aina recreated Naomi’s VMAs makeup:

 Black-Owned Brands: Danessa Myricks Beauty (Danessa Myricks) x Chloe & Halle